nestordemeure/shaman/shaman/shaman/readme.md

 ### In a sequential code

-Put the 'shaman' folder in your project.
+Put the `shaman` folder in your project and the `shaman.h` in your file.

-Use the 'Sfloat', 'Sdouble' and 'Slong_double' types in your program.
+Use the `Sfloat`, `Sdouble` and `Slong_double` types in your program.

+#### Notes :

-If you use 'printf' you can either switch to the C++ streaming operator or explicitely cast shaman types into strings.
+If you use `printf` you can either switch to the C++ streaming operator, explicitely cast shaman types into strings or use the `tinyformat` implementation of printf.

-To forbid any implicit casting (as usually done by C++) you can add the 'EXPLICIT_CASTING' flag to the compilation (note that the resulting error messages might not be very clear).
+To forbid any implicit casting (as usually done by C++) you can add the `EXPLICIT_CASTING` flag to the compilation (note that the resulting error messages might not be very clear).

-Don't forget to enable FMA at compilation ('-mfma'), otherwise some operations (*, /, sqrt) will be much slower.
+Don't forget to enable Fused-Multiply-Add at compilation (`-mfma`), otherwise some operations (*, /, sqrt) will be much slower.

-The 'NO_SHAMAN' flag let you deactivate SHAMAN and use the usual types instead.
+The `NO_SHAMAN` flag let you deactivate Shaman to run your computation as if you used the base floating point arithmetic.

-See also `Shamanizer`, a tool that automaticely converts your code to Shaman.
+See also `Shamanizer`, a tool that automatically instrument your code with Shaman.

 ### In a parallel code

 #### OpenMP

-Just add the '-fopenmp' flag as usual.
+Just add the `-fopenmp` flag as usual.

 You will need openMP 4.0 or more to use reduce operations.